yasuyk/gocdnjs/README.md

 COMMANDS:
-   list, l      List available packages info, i      Show the package information tag, t       Generate HTML tag update, u    Update the package cache download, d  Download assets cachefile, c Show cache file path help, h      Shows a list of commands or help for one command
+   list, l      List available packages info, i      Show package information url, u       Show CDN URL of the package update       Update the package cache download, d  Download assets of the package cachefile, c Show cache file path help, h      Shows a list of commands or help for one command